wilson-dynatrace/otel-example/readme.md

 1. In tomcat folder, modify the docker-compose.yml and remove the comments from line 14-23
 2. Launch the tomcat container again <code>docker compose up -d</code>
-3. Visit the (tomcat) web application to trigger a transaction
+3. Visit the (tomcat) web application to trigger a transaction (You may restart the tomcat container to resume the connection)

 You should see the distributed trace in Jaeger UI.